 Bronx, NY (Sports Network) - After Derek Jeter hogged the spotlight with his historic performance on Saturday, it was CC Sabathia's time to shine in Sunday's series finale.

-Sabathia became the first 13-game winner in the majors, outdueling Tampa Bay starterin the ' 1-0 win.
+Sabathia became the first 13-game winner in the majors, outdueling Tampa Bay starter James Shields in the Yankees' 1-0 win.

-New York capitalized on a pair of miscues in the seventh inning, asscored from third on Shield's errant pickoff throw.
+New York capitalized on a pair of miscues in the seventh inning, as Robinson Cano scored from third on Shield's errant pickoff throw.

-After Cano led off the seventh with a single to right field -- the first Yankee base runner since the third --flied out to center field. then tried to double up Cano at first, but his throw sailed out of play, resulting in a two-base error.
+After Cano led off the seventh with a single to right field -- the first Yankee base runner since the third -- Jorge Posada flied out to center field.
+B.J.
+Upton then tried to double up Cano at first, but his throw sailed out of play, resulting in a two-base error.

 "I just overthrew it.
 If I make a good throw, he's out," Upton said.